Investment · Last updated 2 June 2026

 Why La Linea Is Attracting Investors

-Gibraltar: A World-Class Economy on Your Doorstep
+Gibraltar: A High-Income Economy on Your Doorstep

-The 2026 Schengen Agreement
+The 2026 Gibraltar-Spain Treaty

-Prices Still Well Below the Competition
+Prices Well Below the Costa del Sol Benchmark

 Property Prices in La Linea (2026)